I teach Roman Introduction to Private Law (Mods), Contract (FHS), Tort (FHS) and Conflict of Laws (BCL/MJur).

 I studied law (MA, BCL) in Oxford (at St Edmund Hall), before practising as a solicitor and consultant with Clifford Chance.
 Before joining St Catherine’s in September 2013, I combined legal practice with my role as Professor in Private International Law at Sydney Law School.

-My main area of research is private international law (conflict of laws), with a focus on the European Union instruments in civil and commercial matters.
-I also undertake research within the law of obligations (tort, contract).
+My main area of research is private international law (conflict of laws), with a focus on the European Union instruments in civil and commercial matters and on the subject’s constitutional aspect.

 My recent work has focussed, variously, on the implications of Brexit, the historical development of rules governing adjudicatory jurisdiction and the recognition and enforcement of judgments, private international law aspects of crypto-currencies and the interface between public and private law in cross-border cases.